sopnode/liveboot/README.md

 ### setup nginx

-done manually - see `/etc/nginx/nginx.conf`
-expose folder `/srv/shares/bootable-images/` as <http://sopnode-l1.inria.fr/bootable-images/>
+done manually - as opposed to using ansible - see `/etc/nginx/nginx.conf` expose folder `/srv/shares/bootable-images/` as <http://sopnode-l1.inria.fr/bootable-images/>

 ### fetch some images